WordHero and Rytr are two of the most popular emerging AI Writers. However, the question is which one of them is better?

 TL,DR Summary For Rytr Vs WordHero

 Both WordHero and Rytr are decent tools.
 And quality-wise, it's difficult to pick a winner from them.
-However, out of the two, WordHero is aggressively pushing new content templates and features which makes me believe that it might be one of the best tools in the near future.
+However, out of the two, WordHero is aggressively pushing new content templates and features which makes me believe that it might be turn out to be a better tool in the future.

 WordHero Vs Rytr 2022: Quick Summary